AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ### Locating a person by name `find`

 Finds persons whose names match any of the given keywords.
+The search is case-insensitive.

 Format: `find KEYWORD [MORE_KEYWORDS]`